 - Once you use this patch, you won’t be able to connect to external displays and project on that screen (as MacBook-Pro routes to external ports – HDMI and thunderbolt using the dGPU)

 - When the computer after sleep, it shows a black display but the machine is still running the OS.
 To get the screen back, I need to turn the machine off.
 But this means, its improper shutdown when you have processes running.
 One solution is that you can remote desktop into the system by using Screen Sharing or VNC.
 Using this you can get back into the machine, and work like usual until the process completes and then shutdown the machine.
 Also, while using Screen Sharing, you can project the shared screen on an external display from that client machine.

-Update: After this I applied the Security Update 2018-001 and it went fine.
+Update: I’ve updated to High Sierra 10.13.6.
+After this I applied the Security Update 2019-001 and it went fine.
 I could boot back into my Mac and work with it just like before.
-I have not yet updated to High Sierra 10.13.5 yet.
+I have not updated to Mojave yet.
 Once I am able to get that done as well, I’ll share my findings on this post.
 Stay tuned!